-This oath of obedience was to the backdrop of another White House staff member, Stephen Miller, on the same day proclaiming (at length) similar statements of obedience and loyalty stating that the President’s directives should not be questioned.
+This oath of obedience was to the backdrop of another White House staff member, Stephen Miller, on the same day proclaiming (at length) similar statements of obedience and loyalty stating:

 While the statement “I serve at the pleasure of the President” has been used as far back as the 1700s, the recent emphasis on unwavering loyalty and obedience to the President seems to be new.
 The phrase was originally intended to mean that White House staff are ‘at will’ employees and can be let go without a substantive reason.

 The phrase “I serve at the pleasure of” is commonly used in reference to royal leaders, such as “I serve at Her Majesty’s pleasure.”
 A member of the King’s Court might use that phrase.
 It conveys a kind of absolute unquestioning loyalty and subservience.

 Novels and movies about Medieval times sometimes offer a romanticized portrayal of loyalty to ‘The Crown.’
 In the book Honor & Roses: A Medieval Romance by Elizabeth Cole, there’s a heroic moment where one of the main characters, Luc, states “We serve at the pleasure of the King.”

 A 2007 article in the New York Times says the phrase dates back to 1789: